2018 Long Weekends in the Philippines and the Best Things to Do

 - December 24, 2018

-Take note that Islamic holidays Eid’l Ftr and Eid’l Adha are not yet included on the list.
+Note that Islamic holidays Eid’l Ftr and Eid’l Adha are not yet included.
 Malacanang Palace will announce these at a later date after it is confirmed according to Hijri or the Islamic Lunar Calendar.

 If you haven’t enjoyed any vacay in 2017, then you better plan way ahead to enjoy the coming long weekends.